amcmillion3/google-homepage/README.md

 # google-homepage
 This project is a recreation of the Google landing page.
-I should use HTML to put on all the necessary components and then use CSS to decorate.
+I tried to keep it as simple as possible.
+There is no JS so it has no functionality but it behaves similar to the regular Google landing page.